A structure theorem for generalized-noncontextual ontological models: Revisiting our assumptions

 \subsection{Revisiting diagram preservation}

 In the case of ontological models, we will provide below a motivation for the instances of diagram preservation that we required for our proofs.
 Since we have defined quasiprobabilistic models as representations of operational theories wherein the {\em only} difference from an ontological model is that the probabilities are allowed to become quasiprobabilities (i.e., drawn from the reals rather than the interval $[0,1]$), it follows that these same motivations are also applicable to them.
 It is worth noting that among the quasiprobabilistic representations for continuous variable quantum systems that are most studied in the literature, the Wigner representation satisfies our definition\footnote{Strictly speaking, one would need to generalize our definition to the case of infinite-dimensional GPTs.} while the Q~\cite{Husimi} and P representations~\cite{Pfunc1,Pfunc2} do not (as they are defined by overcomplete frames).
 There are also examples of both types among quasiprobabilistic representations of finite-dimensional systems in quantum theory.
 In particular, Ref.~\cite{citeGHW} defines a family of discrete Wigner representations, some of which satisfy the assumption of diagram preservation, and some of which do not.
-Of special note among those that satisfy the assumption is Gross' discrete Wigner representation~\cite{gross2006}, which is the unique representation in this family that satisfies a natural covariance property (which we conjecture follows from the assumption of noncontextuality).
+Of special note among those that satisfy the assumption is Gross' discrete Wigner representation~\cite{gross2006}, which is the unique representation in this family that satisfies a natural covariance property.
+Ref.~\cite{schmid2021only} further shows that this is the unique noncontextual ontological model for stabilizer subtheories in odd dimensions.

 Although we endorse diagram preservation in its most general form, it is worth noting that our main results (given in Section~\ref{mainresults}) require only the following very specific {\em instances} of that assumption: \begin{enumerate}[label=(\roman*)] \item diagram preservation for prepare-measure scenarios,